11 Signs You Need To Cut Back On Booze (Even If You're Not An Alcoholic)

 We face pressure to drink in social situations.
 The people around us may not be comfortable with their own drinking habits, which can make your decision to do things differently even more loaded.
 You could lose a friendship, or a business relationship if you rub someone the wrong way on a night out.
 But isn't it more important to be someone you feel comfortable looking at in the mirror every day?

 If any of this resonates with you, consider this permission to make a change—an affirmation that your truth is real.
-Here are twelve signs it's time to consider redefining your relationship with alcohol.
+Here are twelve signs that made me realize it was time to consider redefining my relationship with alcohol.

 1. You’ve ever woken up after a night out and thought “I need to cut back.”